 - hypothyroidism – this is the name given to underactive thyroids.
 It leads to obesity, infertility, fatigue, and mental incapacity.
 Medication exists for this condition,

-- skin allergies – Dalmatians are prone to skin allergies.
+- skin allergies – these dogs are also prone to skin allergies.
 Treatment depends on their cause and severity.